-Filtering the logs
+Filtering logs

-Filter the logs view to reduce the amount of the information that appears in the portlet to specific subset.
+You can filter the logs view to reduce the amount of information that appears.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Log Browser to open an Log Browser portlet. - 2.
-Click Filter Log.
+- Select Backup & Restore > Device Software Management > Log Browser to open a new or existing portlet. - 2.
+Click the Filter Log icon. - 3.
+From the Filter log window, complete the fields as needed. - Tip:

-The Filter log dialog box displays.